Ghini/ghini.desktop/doc/searching.rst

 * accessions associated to a species of known binomial name (e.g.: Mangifera indica)::

-    accession WHERE species.genus.genus=Mangifera AND species.sp=indica
+    accession WHERE species.genus.epithet=Mangifera AND species.epithet=indica

 * accessions we propagated in the year 2016::